kxxoling/PTable/README.rst

 Quick start
 ===========

-PTable supports two kinds of usage:
+ptable supports two kinds of usage:

 As a library
 ------------

-PTable library API is almost as PrettyTable, you can import the same API from ``prettytable`` library:
+ptable library API is almost as PrettyTable, you can import the same API from ``prettytable`` library:

 .. code-block:: python